Help for Compulsive Digital Overconsumption

 Therapy can help you break free from compulsive use of digital technology and internet addiction so you can reclaim your focus and move closer to your goals.
-When you recover from compulsive digital behavior, you may find it easier to give relationships your full attention and to be a little more present for the beauty and wonder of the world.
+When you recover from compulsive digital behavior, you may find it easier to give relationships your full attention and to be more present for the beauty and wonder of ordinary life.
+When free from obsessive compulsive tech behavior you may have the mental space and motivation to go after your goals and take appropriate risks that help you feel alive.

-When you kick internet addiction, you may find it easier to experience pleasure from everyday experiences and easier to think clearly, so you don’t feel so scattered all the time.
-Adult responsibilities begin to feel more manageable and you may find it less difficult to keep burnout at bay while advancing in school, your career, or investing in your family.
+When you kick internet addiction, you may find it easier to experience pleasure from everyday experiences and people.
+You may find it easier to think clearly and your ADHD-type symptoms may drastically reduce or disappear—you won’t feel so scattered.
+Adult responsibilities are likely to feel more manageable and you may find it less difficult to keep burnout at bay.
+When not compulsively using your phone, you’ll likely have more brain power to advance in school, your career, or important relationships.

 Restore balance in your relationship with technology